blockworks-foundation/mango-explorer-examples/README.md

 Often you just want to work with your own orders.
 [This example](ShowOwnOrders.ipynb) shows you how to retrieve only your own `Order`s from a `Market`.

+### Trade Executor: Immediate BUYs and SELLs

+Sometimes - for example when hedging - you just want to place a 'take' `Order` with some assurance that it will be filled quickly within a specific slippage.
+For example, you might want to BUY 100 SOL at a price up to 2% higher than the current market price.
+'Immediate Or Cancel' (IOC) orders allow you to always 'take' from the orderbook (they will never be on the book themselves), and the 'up to 2%' above is called the 'slippage'.
+[This example](ImmediateBuyAndSell.ipynb) shows you an easy way to submit IOC orders with slippage.

 ### Serum OpenOrders

 Tracking down details of token transfers across Serum accounts can be tricky.
 One place that's hard to check sometimes is the `OpenOrders` account.
 [This example](ShowSerumOpenOrders.ipynb) shows you how to fetch and print an account's Serum `OpenOrders`.